-Recording of individuals, whether faculty or students, without their consent, is not permitted.
+Recording of individuals, whether faculty or students, without their consent, is not permitted and could be considered bullying or harassment, carrying disciplinary consequences.

 Dress Code

 Darrow students are expected to wear clothing appropriate to the task at hand.
 Adhering to the following guidelines demonstrates an understanding of one's responsibility to live within the standards set for this community.